softprops/serverless-aws-rust/README.md

 ## 👴 retiring

 Good code should be easily replaceable.
-Good code is should also be easily disposable.
+Good code should also be easily disposable.
 Retiring applications should be as easy as creating and deploying them them.
 The dual of `serverless deploy` is `serverless remove`.
 Use this for retiring services and cleaning up resources.

 ```bash
 $ npx serverless remove